Questions

 Answers

 - Rule 7.2(2) of the CDR Rules states that a CDR policy must be in the form of a ‘document’.
 Applicants must, however, be able to provide hard copies of their CDR policies if requested to do so (see clauses 7.2(2), 7.2(8) and 7.2(9) of the CDR Rules).
-Please consult section 5.4 of the Accreditation Guidelines for more information on CDR policy requirements.
+Please see section 4.3.1 of the Accreditation Guidelines and the OAIC's Guide to developing a CDR policy for more information on CDR policy requirements.

-- Access to the CDR policy must be provided via each online service through which a CDR participant deals with CDR consumers (see clause 7.2(8) of the CDR Rules).
-If a CDR participant deals with CDR consumers through a particular channel, such as internet banking, then the CDR policy must be available through that channel.
+- A CDR participant must make its CDR policy readily available through each online service which a CDR participant ordinarily deals with CDR consumers (see clause 7.2(8) of the CDR Rules).
+For example, if a CDR participant ordinarily deals with CDR consumers through internet banking as a channel, then the CDR policy must be available through that channel.

 Comments